-Written permission from the parents/guardians will be required for pupils to selfadminister medicine(s).
+Written permission from the parents/guardians will be required for pupils for us to administer this with 2 staff present.
 A Parental Consent for child to carry and administer his/ her own medicine Form must be completed (optional for secondary use).